GROWTH|WISE

 RACI (Responsible, Accountable, Consulted, Informed) was one of the first decision rights frameworks to gain traction.
 It maps decisions across a matrix, assigning each role a letter.
 It’s intuitive and portable.
 Every organization understands what it means to be “accountable” for a decision.

 DACI (Driver, Approver, Contributors, Informed), popularized by Atlassian, updated the framework for modern teams.
-DACI emphasizes driving to closure as a distinct role — not just being responsible, but moving the decision forward.
-It’s been adopted widely in tech organizations where velocity matters.
+DACI treats driving to closure as a distinct role: not just being responsible, but actively moving the decision forward.
+It has been adopted widely in tech organizations where velocity matters.

 RAPID (Recommend, Agree, Perform, Input, Decide), developed by Bain, focuses on the sequence of decision-making.
-RAPID forces you to map who recommends, who agrees, who performs, who provides input, and who decides.
+It maps who recommends, who agrees, who performs, who provides input, and who decides.
 It’s particularly useful for organizations wrestling with delegation and consensus.

-SPADE (Setting, People, Alternatives, Decide, Explain) comes from the tech sector — developed at Square and adopted across Silicon Valley.
+SPADE (Setting, People, Alternatives, Decide, Explain) developed at Square and spread across the tech sector.
 Its differentiator is that it’s a process, not just a role assignment.
 It requires the decision-maker to document the setting (context and constraints), identify alternatives, make the call, and explain the reasoning.

-These frameworks are genuinely useful.
-They reduce ambiguity.
+These frameworks reduce ambiguity.
 They make it possible to have a conversation about how a particular decision should be made before you’re in the middle of trying to make it.
-But they are frameworks — blueprints, not execution.
+They are blueprints, not execution.

 Holaspirit (by Talkspirit) enables dynamic role mapping and transparent decision processes across 450+ organizations in 30 countries.
 It gives structure to how roles are assigned, decisions are tracked, and authority flows through organizations in real time.